 Arranged marriages, though on a decline, still make up 55% of all marriages in the world.
 The divorce rates in arranged marriages are just 6%, quotes the Statistics Brain Research Institute.
-And this is why many people in the world marry the person their parents choose for them- making it the dominant form of matrimonial alliance even today.
+And this is why many people in the world marry the person their parents choose for them- making it the dominant form of the matrimonial alliance even today.
 Don’t believe us- well, let us give you some astonishing arranged marriage facts.

 Marriages are what they are – a social contract between two families with the society as their witness.
 And when you understand this definition of marriage, arranged marriages are also crystal clear.
-The arranged marriage success rate is more because nobody enters into such arrangement casually.
+The arranged marriage success rate is more because nobody enters into such an arrangement casually.

 Parties involved take these things seriously.
 They make preparations, take precautions and only then go for the final stage.
 That is the best way to prepare for a lifetime of togetherness.
 And there are steps you can actually take to ensure the bond grows stronger with time.
 And yes, love does happen in arranged marriages as well, just that the sequence of affairs is different.

 Most marriages that lasted long, most marriages that survived the challenge called life, are the ones that have been arranged.
 It is not to say that divorces do not happen in arranged marriages – but they are considerably lower.
 The reason arranged marriages are more successful is the fact that the couple are compatible in areas that matter most in life – personality, religious beliefs, cultural and spiritual obligations etc. In fact, in India, the divorce rates of love marriages are much higher than those of arranged marriages.
 Mind you, we are talking of arranged marriages between consenting adults, not forced marriage or child marriages.

 How do arranged marriages work?